-The followings were the Group's trade receivables and receivables arising from amounts due from customers for contract work as at 31 March 2019 and 2018 that were transferred to banks by factoring them on a full recourse basis.
-As the Group has not transferred the significant risks and rewards relating to these trade receivables and receivables arising from amounts due from customers for contract work, it continues to recognise their full carrying amounts and has recognised the cash received on the transfer as secured borrowings (see note 23).
-Trade receivables is carried at amortised cost in the consolidated statement of financial position.
+The following was the Group's trade receivables as at 31 March 2020 and 2019 that were transferred to banks by factoring them on a full recourse basis.
+As the Group has not transferred the significant risks and rewards relating to these trade receivables, it continues to recognise their full carrying amounts and has recognised the cash received on the transfer as secured borrowings (see note 23).
+Trade receivables are carried at amortised cost in the consolidated statement of financial position.